Tessera: Quantum Circuit Transpiler

 tc = from_qiskit(qc)

 to_qiskit(tc): converts a TesseraCircuit back to a Qiskit QuantumCircuit.
-If a layout is present on the circuit, the output is sized to max(layout.values()) + 1 physical qubits.
+If a layout is present, the output is sized to cover both the highest physical qubit in the layout and the highest qubit index referenced in the routed instructions, which matters when routing has pushed qubits onto positions higher than anything in a sparse layout.
 If no layout is present, it falls back to tc.num_qubits.

 from tessera.converters import to_qiskit